April 07, 2019

 Another solution following the previous example is to lightly spray your diamonds with water.
 The increase in humidity should reduce the static charge

-A solution to potentially use in conjunction with another, by removing a material that is liable to rub and pull electrons from another atom or give electrons away will reduce the likelihood of static occuring.
+A solution to potentially use in conjunction with another, by removing a material that is liable to rub and pull electrons from another atom or give electrons away will reduce the likelihood of static occurring.

 Whatever your solution, understanding how static electricity works enables you to work your way around the problem and combat it head on.
 Share your thoughts with us on how you have managed to make your diamond painting experiences better by removing that annoying static charge on your diamonds!